nixonb91/cs445-rec11/README.md

 3. In the same class, write the method `void removeLandmark(V value)`, which removes a value and its associated key from our dictionary pairs.

 4. Check if the previous 2 methods work as expected using `./gradlew test` (or `gradlew.bat test` on DOS-based terminals), which will run the unit tests we provided you with.
-Note: it's better to run ./gradlew test after writing each method, so that you will be able to debug your methods separately.
+Note: it’s better to run ./gradlew test after writing each method, so that you will be able to debug your methods separately.

 5. Lastly, write the method `public void printAllLandmarks()`, which prints all landmarks your dictionary has.
 Hint: Consider using an iterator for this task.

-6. Test that your last method works as expected using `./gradlew run` and choosing "3.
-Print all landmarks" on the console menu.
-Now compare what's printed on the screen to what is contained in the landmark.txt file (in `app/src/main/resources/`.)
+6. Test that your last method works as expected using `./gradlew run` and choosing “3.
+Print all landmarks” on the console menu.
+Now compare what’s printed on the screen to what is contained in the landmark.txt file (in `app/src/main/resources/`.)
 They should be the same unless you inserted or removed any of the existing landmarks.

 ## Conclusion